 - If your submission does not conform to one of these formats, please contact the chair to discuss!

-About the deadline: We know educators are highly constrained in terms of time: if you need a more flexible deadline please contact the chair.
+About the deadline: We know educators are highly constrained in terms of time: if you need a more flexible deadline please contact the chairs.

 Publication information: Short papers and full papers appear in the ACM Digital Library.
 Lightning talk descriptions will appear on the website only.